wp-plugins/mobiloud-mobile-app-plugin/tags/1.8.16/readme.txt

 Install the plugin now and you will be moments away from creating your mobile app.

-= Note this is a premium commercial service, but you can try it out for free = You can design and test your mobile native apps for free, then publish them on App Store and Google Play at **affordable monthly rates**, starting at $49 a month.
+= Note this is a premium commercial service - try it out for free! = You can design and test your mobile native apps for free.
+When you're happy with your design, publish them on App Store and Google Play at **affordable monthly rates**, starting at $49 a month.
+Or ask us about our one-off pricing.

 = NEW: You can now build native Android apps too! = Sign up today and build your own native mobile app for Android.